90568 Goibniu: Number

+Name

 Until 2025, did not have a proper name and the discoverers' privilege for naming this object expired ten years after it was numbered.
 According to naming guidelines by the International Astronomical Union's Working Group for Small Bodies Nomenclature, was open for name suggestions that relate to creation myths, as recommended for Kuiper belt objects in general.
 On 1 September 2025, it was officially named Goibniu, after the Irish god of metallurgy and hospitality.